Disciplinary Hearings at USF

 College students accused of a crime or misconduct should contact an experienced criminal defense attorney familiar with representing college students during disciplinary hearings.

+Some disciplinary actions are triggered by an accusation that a crime was committed on or off campus.
 Whether the police issued a notice to appear in court to answer criminal charges or formally arrested you, the University of South Florida might find out about the criminal accusation and initiate a disciplinary process.

 Those students must fight the criminal accusation in a courtroom and the disciplinary action at the formal hearing before the University Conduct Board or the Administrative Officer.